unsw-cse-comp3900-9900-22T2/capstone-project-3900-m14a-siccc/README.md

 # Running Frontend
 * cd to frontend folder
-* yarn install all the dependencies
+* yarn install all the dependencies if you have just git pulled
 * run yarn start

+# Running Backend
+* cd to backend folder
+* run python3 -m src.server